expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 ### `SchedulableNotificationTriggerInput`

 A type representing time-based, schedulable triggers.
-For these triggers you can check next trigger date with [`getNextTriggerDateAsync`](#getnexttriggerdateasynctrigger-schedulablenotificationtriggerinput-promisenumber--null).
+For these triggers you can check the next trigger date with [`getNextTriggerDateAsync`](#getnexttriggerdateasynctrigger-schedulablenotificationtriggerinput-promisenumber--null).

 ```ts
 export type SchedulableNotificationTriggerInput =